litestar-org/litestar/docs/usage/7-middleware/2-creating-middleware/2-using-middleware-protocol.md

             await self.app(scope, receive, send)
 ```

-As you can see in the above, given some condition (request.session being None) we create a `RedirectResponse` and then
+As you can see in the above, given some condition (request.session being None) we create a
-await it.
+[`RedirectResponse`][starlite.response.RedirectResponse] and then await it.
 Otherwise, we await `self.app`

 ## Modifying ASGI Requests and Responses using the MiddlewareProtocol